 Moving components and products around is one of the most time-consuming aspects of manufacturing.
 All kinds of strategies have been tried to make it more efficient (e.g., Kanban, point of use storage, redesigning the factory layout, etc.).
 Now, some companies are looking at using robots to eventually replace human warehouse workers altogether.

-Amazon is probably the most often-highlighted example of an organization leveraging robots in its warehouses, but even so, they still have plenty of human workers doing the actual packing of your orders.
-That’s because the movement through the warehouse and the packing of an order is an incredibly complex task that involves more variables than most people realize.
-The human brain can take in these variables (often without even realizing it), analyze them, and respond faster and more accurately than even the most sophisticated robots – at least today.
+Amazon is probably the most cited example of an organization leveraging robots in its warehouses.
+Even so, they still have plenty of human workers doing the actual packing of your orders.
+That’s because the movement through the warehouse (and the packing of an order) is an incredibly complex task that involves more variables than most people realize.
+The human brain can take in these variables (often without even realizing it), analyze them, and respond faster and more accurately than even the most sophisticated robots.

 Scientists are working on identifying those variables, building models, and imbuing warehouse robots with the AI they need to make snap “decisions.”
 Eventually, they will be able to perform the same work as their human counterparts, making the warehouse a far less chaotic place.
-This, in turn, will allow manufacturers to reduce motion and movement of parts down to the bare minimum necessary.
+This, in turn, will allow manufacturers to reduce the motion and movement of parts down to the bare minimum.

 Not only will this require an incredible amount of data and computational power, it will also require speed.
-That means putting the processing power on the warehouse robots themselves, not in some central processing unit that analyzes the data and then gives each robot its marching orders.
+That means putting the processing power on the warehouse robots themselves, not in some centrally located processing unit that analyzes the data and then gives each robot its marching orders.

-Want to learn more about Edge Computing?
+Want to learn more?
 Read our Strategic Guide to Edge Computing.